 Every time you shop at the market, you get to chat with a farmer or producer.
 Talk to them and learn their stories, practices, and goals.
 You'll never get that experience or form those relationships at a regular grocery store.

 8. Humane Animal Treatment

 At the market you’ll find meats, cheeses, and eggs from animals that have been raised without hormones or antibiotics.
-Cows that have grazed on open pastures, pigs that foraged through the woods, and chickens are often spared the cramped cages and other poor living conditions.
-Labels like grass-fed and cage-free aren’t all their cracked up to be, and knowing your farmer is the best way to know the living conditions of our food sources.
+Cows that have grazed on open pastures, pigs that forage through the woods, and chickens are often spared the cramped cages and other poor living conditions.
+Labels like grass-fed and cage-free aren’t all they’re cracked up to be, and knowing your farmer is the best way to know the living conditions of our food sources.

 9. Less Packaging

 If you look through your kitchen garbage, you’ll probably find that most of it is full of food packaging.
 Fruit leather wrappers, produce bags for every vegetable, plastic berry clamshells… A lot of this can easily be avoided when you buy produce directly from the producer.
 Bring your own bags for everything, and start collecting those rubber bands and egg cartons to be reused.

 10. Learn to Cook

 The best part about farmers markets?
 Learning to cook!
 Farmers have the best tips and tricks on how to prepare their goods.
 Try the samples, check out Taste of the Market to see what's in season, and visit the market blog for weekly meal plans and inspiration.